CONNECT-platform/coding-blog-plugin/docs/md/misc.md

 > :Quote from=Douglas Adams
 >
 > A common mistake that people make when trying to design something completely foolproof
-> is to underestimate the inenuitiy of complete fools.
+> is to underestimate the ingenuity of complete fools.
 ```

 > :Quote from=Douglas Adams
 >
 > A common mistake that people make when trying to design something completely foolproof
-> is to underestimate the inenuitiy of complete fools.
+> is to underestimate the ingenuity of complete fools.

 The `from` argument is optional and can be omitted.